BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/a-simple-smart-contract.md

 #### Subcurrency Example

 The following contract implements the simplest form of a cryptocurrency.
 The contract allows only its creator to create new coins (different issuance schemes are possible).
-Anyone can send coins to each other without a need for registering with a username and password, all you need is a TomoChain private key.
+Anyone can send coins to each other without a need for registering with a username and password, all you need is a Viction private key.

 ```solidity
 pragma solidity 0.8.17;